 Do they have experience with my specific type of move?

 Be sure to ask the moving company whether they have ample experience handling your specific type of move.
-For instance, if you’re moving to a high-rise apartment building, a townhome with multiple stories (and steps), or to a big city, you should inquire whether the moving company has experience with the type of move.
+For instance, you can get more information on moving cross country here, and if you’re moving to a high-rise apartment building, a townhome with multiple stories (and steps), or to a big city, you should inquire whether the moving company has experience with that type of move here, and if you’re moving to a high-rise apartment building, a townhome with multiple stories (and steps), or to a big city, you should inquire whether the moving company has experience with that type of move.
 Movers should be well-prepared to handle anything coming their way – i.e. parking restrictions, steep stairs, no elevators and small doorways.

 What kind of liability coverage does your company provide?